The Essential Good News of Christianity

 As God promised Adam & Eve, they immediately died when they broke the commandment he had given them.
 This was the death of their relationship with God and with each other.
 (Genesis 3:9-13) And in addition, God then also pronounced mortality on them.
 (Genesis 3:17-24)

-We can also be confident of resurrection.
-As we see God's value system become expressed in our life, we know that we have life in relationship with God.
+So we also can be confident of resurrection.
+As we see the value system of God become expressed in our life, we know that we have life in relationship with God.
 (1 John 3:21-23) In addition, God has promised that he will restore us to bodily life.
 (1 Corinthians 15:12-58)

 Without confidence in a resurrection there is absolutely no reason to be interested in God's Kingdom because He asks us to die for Him.
 Sacrificial living is learning to die to self.
-However, since we can be confident of our resurrection, there is great motivation to adopt God's value system.
+However, since we can be confident of our resurrection, there is great motivation to adopt the value system of God.
 And to the degree we believe in the resurrection, we will adopt it into our living.

 Worship: The book of Romans is structured around the two parts of Christianity.